NBarnesL/cs471-Project1-Completed/README.md

 This is my submission for CS471 Spring 2021 Project 1.
 Code is found in cs471-Project1-w-multipledatagrids folder.

+This project was developed in C# in Visual Studio 2019.
+I used Windows Forms because learning Qt is a pain.

 Form1.cs: Contains functions for actions taken on the GUI.

 Form1.Designer.cs: Windows form Layout